scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

-involves using a project generator [@js_cookiecutter; @ts_cookiecutter] to bootstrap a project with over 50 files, creating and installing a local Python package, bundling JavaScript code, and manually linking build outputs to install extensions.
+involves using a project generator [@js_cookiecutter; @ts_cookiecutter] to bootstrap a project with over 50 files, creating and installing a local Python package, bundling JavaScript code, and manually linking build outputs to install extensions [@cookiecutter_comparison].
 By removing these barriers, anywidget accelerates development and allows prototypes to grow into robust tools over time.

 ### Simplified Publishing